|

 of factors, including a malfunctioning regulator or low gas levels in

 the tank.
 This can only be tested by a qualified service technician.
+Low voltage, which again can only

 be checked by a certified service technician.
+Inadequate ducting.
+Have your

 dealer make sure the furnace has at least the minimum number of ducts